aisyahkhns/HMS-Brain-Classification/README.md

    - Inspected vote distribution (`vote_sum`), class proportions, and imbalance.
    - Found imbalance (e.g., minority class = seizure).

-# HMS Brain Classification – Data-Centric Preprocessing

-This repository contains the **data-centric pipeline** for the HMS Brain Activity Classification project.
-It prepares the dataset so that model-centric training can directly use processed files without re-running preprocessing.

----

 ## 📂 Files to be used

 ### 1. `data_package/`